pixyzehn/pixyzehn.com/pages/about.md

 Hi, I'm Hiroki Nagasawa, also known as @{{ site.author }}, and an iOS software engineer at [Doist](https://doist.com).

-Apart from iOS development and programming, I'm passionate about trekking, alpine climbing, playing soccer, and stargazing with binoculars.
+Apart from iOS development and programming, I'm passionate about trekking, climbing, playing soccer, and stargazing with binoculars.
 All views on this website are mine.

 {% include contact.html %}